NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/_index.md

       collective knowledge how to devise and use algorithms in an ethical way.
   - name: Techno-ethical jurisprudence
     icon: fas fa-book-reader
-    content: From our case-based knowledge data scientists can distill best practices for ethical algorithms.
+    content: From our case-based knowledge, data scientists can distill best practices for ethical algorithms.
 Over time a helpful resource for techno-ethical issues will emerge.
   - name: Partners